For David Kessler, a severe allergy drove him to stop growing cannabis for the legacy market.

 “What I tell people is if you're not learning, then it's probably time to leave.”

-To hear more about the importance of compliance in cannabis cultivation, join us on September 28th for "Why Compliance and Safety are Crucial for Indoor Cultivation," featuring David Kessler and Lewis Koski of Metrc.
+To hear more about the importance of compliance in cannabis cultivation, check out the on-demand Rootwurks webinar "Why Compliance and Safety are Crucial for Indoor Cultivation," featuring David Kessler and Lewis Koski of Metrc.